Barron Storey: Praise from the art community

-David Choe wrote of Barron in his book, Slow Jams (1999): "Nobody draws better than Barron.
+Artist and illustrator David Choe has been quoted as saying: "Nobody draws better than Barron.
 Not you, not your little sister, your architect dad, not your rebellious ex-boyfriend who draws with his own blood, not the most talented kid at your art school.
 Not your favorite artist in the whole world; I've seen the work with my own eyes.
 Nobody draws better than The Barron."

 Personal life

 Storey married three times.
 Storey lost his mother, uncle, an ex-wife, and a best friend, to suicide.